-Opening out onto Granary Square, the ground floor terrace is a perfect for a quick catch-up lunch, but the fun and games really come to play up on the Canalside Bar & Terrace, home to idyllic waterside views and delicious cocktails just perfect for a warm summer’s evening.
+Opening out onto Granary Square, the ground floor terrace is a perfect for a quick catch-up lunch, but the fun and games really come to play up on the Canalside Bar & Terrace, home to idyllic waterside views and delicious cocktails just perfect for date night or catching up with friends.

 The Courtyard, set amongst Taj 51 Buckingham Gate Suites & Residences and St James’ Court, has been transformed into a luxurious dining area for guests to enjoy a drink or dinner while staying at the hotels.
 Gaze up towards the buildings and you might recognise a familiar face engraved in the walls as they begin to depict scenes from Shakespeare’s famous plays.

-Savage Garden is no stranger to a rooftop themed garden and this summer sees the spot pair up with Lillet Spritz to bring us Londoners a summer long of refreshing tipples and rooftop fun.
+Savage Garden is no stranger to a rooftop themed garden and this season sees the spot pair up with Lillet Spritz to bring us Londoners refreshing tipples and rooftop fun.

-Set 12 storey above the city, Savage Garden boasts breathtaking views over London’s skyline making it the perfect spot to while away your sunny afternoons this summer.
+Set 12 storey above the city, Savage Garden boasts breathtaking views over London’s skyline making it the perfect spot to while away your winter afternoons.